pejvan/Algorithms-for-DNA-Sequencing/README.md

 the actual pattern matching is concerned :-)

-While I have not tried to optimise nor to do any kinds of clever tricks, and while `homework2.py` does fairly more than expected (many validations, tests, etc.) in an unoptimised way, it's stay much much faster than the expected code.
+While I have not tried to optimise nor to do any kinds of clever tricks, and while `homework2.py` does fairly more than expected (many validations, tests, etc.) in an unoptimised way, it's still much faster than the expected code.

 Question | Answer expected from Quiz | Answer from ProgrammingHomework2
 -------- | --------------------------| ---------------------------------